iotaledger/stronghold.rs/documentation/README.md

 ## Default Structure

 IOTA projects usually house their Wiki documentation in the `documentation` folder within their repositories.
-This template provides a set structure to separate concerns based on the [Diataxis framework](https://diataxis.fr/), with some minor modifications.
+This template provides a structure to separate reader concerns, applying the [Diataxis framework](https://diataxis.fr/) with some minor modifications.

 You do not need to use all of these sections, so please feel free to delete any which do not suit your needs.